Illinois Compiled Statutes

 (C) upon delivery, verifies the age of the person

-to whom the cocktail is being delivered;
+to whom the cocktail, mixed drink, or single serving of wine is being delivered;

-able to safely verify a person's age or level of intoxication upon delivery, the employee shall cancel the sale of alcohol and return the product to the retail license holder;
+drink, or single serving of wine is not able to safely verify a person's age or level of intoxication upon delivery, the employee shall cancel the sale of alcohol and return the product to the retail license holder;

 (3) the sealed container is placed in the trunk of